VincentYing/Attention-on-Attention-for-VQA/README.md

 ## Thank You to: [Mark](https://github.com/markdtw)
-- Our implementations started off referencing Mark's work and relies heavily on his base code.
+- Our implementations started off referencing Mark's work.
-- Mark's code was used to preprocess the VQA 2.0 data, but all Model code is written by us
+- Mark's code was used to preprocess alot of the VQA 2.0 data, but all Model code is written by us
 - Our Code further fixes Mark's bugs and allows for Testing the model on the Test set as well

 ## Prerequisites